ulf-rodened/remarkable-basil/content/posts/how-to-use-alpha-vantage-postgresql-and-grafana-to-display-stock-prices-in-node-red.md

 The minimum hardware requirements for running PostgreSQL is 1GB of RAM and 512MB disk space and additional disk space for repositories.

+This flow was setup on a Windows 10 laptop with 8GB RAM.
+An article explaining the setup on the Rodened editor will follow.